Dans-Plugins/Medieval-Factions/README.md

 JustGllenn | Dutch
 TDL | Dutch

-I created this plugin because I wanted to use the original [Factions](https://www.spigotmc.org/resources/factions.1900/) plugin for an upcoming server of mine, and it wasn't updated for the version of minecraft I was going to be using.
+I created this plugin because I wanted to use the original [Factions](https://www.spigotmc.org/resources/factions.1900/) plugin for an upcoming server of mine, but it wasn't updated for the version of minecraft I was going to be using.
 I decided to take inspiration from the concept of factions - groups of players that can claim land - and create my own factions plugin.

 The first release version, [v1.7](https://github.com/dmccoystephenson/Medieval-Factions/releases/tag/v1.7), was released on SpigotMC in June 2020 and looked much different than the plugin does today.